 MIRIAM AURORA HAMMEREN PEDERSEN

-Social anthropologist, intersectional feminist writer, minority rights advocate
+Social anthropologist, writer, intersectional feminist, minority rights activist

 Welcome to my homepage!

-In 2020 I finished my PhD in social anthropology at the University of Cape Town, South Africa, under the supervision of Professor Francis B. Nyamnjoh.
+By training I am a social anthropologist, holding a PhD in anthropology from the University of Cape Town, South Africa, completed in 2020 under the supervision of Professor Francis B. Nyamnjoh.
+I lived in Cape Town for the entirety of my three-year PhD period.
+Furthermore, I hold an MPhil in social anthropology (2016, under the supervision of Professor Ingjerd Hoëm) and a BA in interdisciplinary development studies (2013), both from the University of Oslo.
 My main field of interest within anthropology is ethnic and racial relations, and especially the concept of Whiteness.
 I have done ethnographic fieldwork in Fiji, Norway, Romania, and South Africa.

-I am a passionate proponent of intersectional and trans-inclusive feminism, and a strong supporter of sex positivity and body positivity.
+I am a proponent of intersectional and trans-inclusive feminism, and a strong supporter of sex positivity and body positivity.
 Anti-racism is very important to me, and the cause of Norway's national minorities is particularly close to my heart.
-I proudly identify as Norwegian, Romani, and Forest Finn, and I host a Norwegian-language podcast on Forest Finn topics, Skogfinske samtaler, which is available on Spotify.
+I proudly identify as Norwegian, Romani, and Forest Finn.
+I am a co-founder of the Forest Finn youth organisation Unge skogfinner i Norge / Norjan metsäsuomalaisnuoret, and in 2023-2024 I hosted the first-ever podcast series on Forest Finn topics, Skogfinske samtaler, available on Spotify.
+In 2024, I wrote and published what is probably the first-ever text in a revitalised form of the Forest Finn language, the poem Sanatuul/Ordvind.

 My most recent work experience